Boethius (Mercurian crater)

 Boethius is a crater on the planet Mercury.
 It was named after Anicius Manlius Severinus Boethius, the Roman philosopher, by the IAU in 1976.
+The crater was first imaged by Mariner 10 in 1974.

-Hollows are present on the arc of mountains within central Boethius.
+Boethius is filled with smooth plains material, covering its original surface, and it has been subsequently deformed by a scarp.
+Boethius is one of 110 peak ring basins on Mercury, but only the northern arc of the peak ring is visible.
+Hollows are present on the arc of mountains.

 The smaller crater Caruso is west of Boethius, and Polygnotus is to the east.
+Tansen is to the northeast.